Isabelapetss2/Isabelapetss2/README.md

 Hi there!
-If you're new here please, you can call me Bell!😜 This account will be used as a logbook to register my daily improvements as a software engineer aspirant, so take a seat and whatch me out!😁🤞
+If you're new here please, you can call me Bell!😜 This account will be used as a logbook to register my daily improvements as a software engineer, so take a seat and whatch me out!😁🤞

 <div align="center">